 The client allows you to remotely manage your cluster from a computer that is not part of the cluster.
 The client installation also gives you superior performance because it significantly reduces network traffic.
 You can install the client on a computer running Linux or Windows.

 Linux Client Installation

-To install the Linux client, install the following package from the SGI Management Center media:
+To install the Linux client, set up the desired software repositories as described in section Pre-Installation Steps on page 5 and install the following package from the SGI Management Center media:

 sgimc-client